Coagulation

 Coagulation, also known as clotting, is the process by which blood changes from a liquid to a gel, forming a blood clot.
-It potentially results in hemostasis, the cessation of blood loss from a damaged vessel, followed by repair.
-The mechanism of coagulation involves activation, adhesion and aggregation of platelets, as well as deposition and maturation of fibrin.
+It results in hemostasis, the cessation of blood loss from a damaged vessel, followed by repair.
+The process of coagulation involves activation, adhesion and aggregation of platelets, as well as deposition and maturation of fibrin.

-Coagulation begins almost instantly after an injury to the endothelium lining a blood vessel.
-Exposure of blood to the subendothelial space initiates two processes: changes in platelets, and the exposure of subendothelial tissue factor to plasma factor VII, which ultimately leads to cross-linked fibrin formation.
+Coagulation begins almost instantly after an injury to the endothelium that lines a blood vessel.
+Exposure of blood to the subendothelial space initiates two processes: changes in platelets, and the exposure of subendothelial platelet tissue factor to coagulation factor VII, which ultimately leads to cross-linked fibrin formation.
 Platelets immediately form a plug at the site of injury; this is called primary hemostasis.
-Secondary hemostasis occurs simultaneously: additional coagulation (clotting) factors beyond factor VII (listed below) respond in a cascade to form fibrin strands, which strengthen the platelet plug.
+Secondary hemostasis occurs simultaneously: additional coagulation factors beyond factor VII (listed below) respond in a cascade to form fibrin strands, which strengthen the platelet plug.

-Disorders of coagulation are disease states which can result in problems with hemorrhage, bruising, or thrombosis.

 Coagulation is highly conserved throughout biology.
-In all mammals, coagulation involves both cellular components (platelets) and proteinaceous components (here, coagulation factors).
+In all mammals, coagulation involves both cellular components (platelets) and proteinaceous components (coagulation or clotting factors).
 The pathway in humans has been the most extensively researched and is the best understood.
+Disorders of coagulation can result in problems with hemorrhage, bruising, or thrombosis.